softwarebear/include-cpp.github.io/conferences/current_funding_campaign.md

 * Please donate through our [Go Fund Me](https://gofund.me/fef714b4) campaign.

-* We will be announcing shortly how to apply for an ACCU 2022 scholarship.
+* Please [apply for the diversity scholarships here](https://richardchandler590561.typeform.com/to/ZnQDqSy5) which closes at the end of Monday 22nd March 2022 to allow for selection and logistics.

 <!--
 * You can [apply for a CppEurope 2021 scholarship](https://claremacrae547546.typeform.com/to/QuJDjcoG)